Guoqq17/A-summary-of-RL-algorithms/README.md

 ### 1.1 Original deep Q-Networks (DQN)

 Let's start from the very beginning, [Mnih et al. (2015)](https://storage.googleapis.com/deepmind-data/assets/papers/DeepMindNature14236Paper.pdf) proposed the Deep Q-Networks (DQN) algorithm at Nature.
 This will be used as the baseline of this section.
 A convolutional neural network is used to learn the Q values using experience replay.
+The bellman equation for the state-value function for policy $\pi$ is